The Real Value Of Diversity In Business: What Is It?

 By Dr. Martina Olbert

-This new in-depth article explores how our wrong thinking about corporate diversity is stopping us from making real progress – both in business and in society – and what we can do to fix it to help organizations unlock the immense creative power of diversity for their future value creation and growth.
+In this new article, I explore how our wrong and outdated thinking about corporate diversity is stopping us from making real progress – both in business and in society – and what we can do to fix it to help organizations unlock the immense power of diversity as an engine for value creation and growth.

 A lot has been said and written about Diversity and Inclusion in business over the past decade.
 However, still to this day when we hear about diversity, what we hear about most often is the need for a better and more effective social representation.
 The topic of diversity in business has almost entirely become synonymous with race, gender, age and organizational inclusivity.
 Yes, this is important as any business is a part of society and as such should reflect it.
 But this is only the starting point of the Diversity conversation – it is the means to the end goal, not the end goal in and of itself.

 The true value of Diversity in business is in being the engine for value creation and meaningful growth.
 The true purpose of diversity in business is the diversification of value.
 This means that diversity is not just about the input, but more importantly the output.
 The diverse output creates a richer, deeper and more socially representative value of the business in the world – one that people want to identify with in their lives.
 This is the real competitive advantage that businesses have over each other: using diversity constructively to create more meaningful value that elevates people's lives.